abheer18/CyberCloack/README.md

 Stand in front of the camera wearing green clothing (or holding a green object), and you should see the "Cloak of Invisibility" effect in action.

-Additional Notes
+## Additional Notes
 It is recommended to use a solid green-colored object for the best results.
-Avoid wearing clothing or holding objects with colors similar to the background.
+Avoid wearing clothing or holding objects with colors similar to the background, other colors  can also be used by setting their HSV color code in the color trackbars.

 The code may require some adjustments to work optimally in different lighting conditions or with complex backgrounds.